When to Guess and When to Grind: A Tactical Strategy for the 15-Minute CCAT

 Train the System

 Practice the three-pass strategy with TestCCAT's timed practice exams.
 The built-in flag feature lets you mark questions for review, just like the real CCAT.
 Run full timers, use the ten-second rule on unknowns, and drill elimination until your guesses stop being blind.
+When the weak point is the clock itself rather than the guessing, work through our guide to CCAT time management and the 18-second rule, which pairs the triage framework with a hard-clock pacing drill.